In Calgary, It Snows All Year

 There has been snow on the ground in every month of the calendar year over Calgary’s history.
 Our first year in the city saw snow on the ground in 10 different months.
 It first snowed mid-September, and it was still on the ground the day of my son’s 3rd birthday party on June 1.

-After facing the first snow falls, then the bitter cold and a long feeling of winter, things don’t get better once spring rolls around.
+After facing the first snow fall of the year, then the bitter cold, and a long feeling of winter, things don’t get better once spring rolls around.
 While the rest of Canada is waking up to a new season in March and April, Calgary is actually experiencing the snowiest months of the year.

 The only good thing about snow in Calgary is that it’s usually gone as quickly as it arrives.
 The dry air is ripe to suck up the moisture from the ground, especially if a chinook blows in from the mountains.